Who has access?

 You can specify a list of URLs where you'd like the style guide suggestions to appear.
 You may find this useful if your style guide is geared toward external communication (for example, writing publicly on Twitter) but less important for internal communication (for example, Slack messages).

-To create an allowed list, visit the Terms page, click on the three dots in the upper-right corner of the page, and choose Settings:
+To create an allowed list, go to the Terms page, click on the three dots in the upper-right corner of the page, and choose Settings:

-Add the URLs for websites where you would like your style guide suggestions to appear and confirm the selection by clicking save URL settings.
+Under the Visibility section, add the URLs for websites where you would like your style guide suggestions to appear and confirm the selection by clicking Save.
 On all other websites, style guide suggestions will be hidden unless the user clicks the Grammarly widget in the lower-right corner of the text field.

 - google.com (no “www”): Use this format to include all associated URLs, including www.google.com, mail.google.com, docs.google.com, etc.